A playgroup for dads, grandads and male carers has launched in Salford – and is already making a difference.

-Who Let The Dads Out, a UK project has now launched in Salford.
-Set up by Lisa Dickson in October 2018, the playgroup runs on the first Saturday of every month and aims to give back to the men of the community and get them involved within the Church.
+Who Let The Dads Out runs at Kings Church on the first Saturday of every month and aims to give back to the men of the community while providing a fun and safe place for them to spend time with the children they look after.

-The playgroup is free for all who want to attend, with refreshments, such as bacon sandwiches and ice cream provided for both the children and the adults.
+The playgroup, set up by Lisa Dickson, is free for all who want to attend, with refreshments, such as bacon sandwiches and ice cream provided for both the children and the adults.

-Andrew Daley, who lives in Salford, has attended ‘Who Let The Dads Out’ with his three year old son Henry since it’s opening week.
+Andrew Daley, who lives in Salford, has attended ‘Who Let The Dads Out’ with his three-year-old son Henry since its opening session.
 He credits the event for turning his life around.

 Andrew said: “When I split up with my partner last February, I lost my identity and ended up in a really dark and lonely place.
 Coming to the church really helped me and showed me that a lot of the dads are in the same boat as me.”